BeLuckyDaf/VK-Post-Checker/README.md

 # VK Post Checker

+## About the program

+I spent an evening and the following morning writing this program.
+I was experimenting with VK API - there was a need for getting posts from private groups using a token of a person which is a member of that group - me in this particular case.

 ## How to set up

 it's relatively easy.
 First, you need to go to vkposts.py and insert the id of the group you want to get posts from, then your token.